frederic-perez/Cardiac-electrophysiology/glossary.md

 __unipolar__ _adj_ Having, acting by means of, or produced by a single magnetic or electric pole.
 __unremarkable__ _adj_ Lacking distinction; ordinary.
 __valvular regurgitation__ _n_ Backflow of blood through the orifice of one of the heart valves owing to imperfect closing of the valve.
+__vector__ _n_ A carrier, especially the animal (usually an arthropod) that transfers an infective agent from one host to another. _Chagas disease usually has a vector-borne transmission. _
 __vein of Marshall__ _n_ The oblique vein of the left atrium (oblique vein of Marshall) is a small vessel which descends obliquely on the back of the left atrium and ends in the coronary sinus near its left extremity.
 __ventricular aneurysm__ _n_ Ventricular aneurysms are one of the many complications that may occur after a heart attack.
 The word aneurysm refers to a bulge or ‘pocketing’ of the wall or lining of a vessel commonly occurring in the blood vessels at the base of the septum, or within the aorta.
 __ventricular fibrillation__ _n_ [[Mayo Clinic]](https://www.mayoclinic.org/diseases-conditions/ventricular-fibrillation/symptoms-causes/syc-20364523) An often fatal form of arrhythmia characterized by rapid, irregular fibrillar twitching of the ventricles of the heart in place of normal contractions, resulting in a loss of pulse.